-If you’re buying private health insurance for the first time, it can be challenging working out where to find the right policy for you, let alone the most affordable one.
+If you’re buying private health insurance for the first time, it can be challenging working out which policy is right for you, let alone the most affordable one.

 You’ll want a policy that covers everything you need, but without breaking the bank.
-Here, we explain where you might be able to find affordable private medical insurance, and ways you might be able to reduce the cost of your premiums.
+Here, we explain where you might be able to find affordable private medical insurance, and look at some of the ways you might be able to reduce the cost of your premiums.

 Getting private health insurance through your employer